yw4rf/portfolio.yw4rf/src/content/posts/HTB/machine-meow.md

 ---
 title: 'Meow - HTB'
-description: 'The Meow machine from Hack The Box introduces us to many basic concepts and tools used in ethical hacking.
-In this challenge, we will use commands like ping, nmap, telnet, and more with the goal of gaining access and escalating privileges from the initial enumeration to obtaining the final flag.'
+description: 'In this walkthrough, we will use Nmap to scan ports to identify open ports and services, focusing on Telnet on port 23.
+We will enumerate, perform brute force attacks, and unload the flag.
+This guide covers the technical steps for each phase of the process.'
 pubDate: 'Sep 3 2024'
-categories: ['WriteUp', 'HackTheBox', 'VeryEasy', 'CTF']
+categories: ['WriteUp', 'HackTheBox', 'CTF']
 ---

 ## Introduction

-The **Meow** machine from Hack The Box introduces us to many basic concepts and tools used in ethical hacking.
-In this challenge, we will use commands like ping, nmap, telnet, and more with the goal of gaining access and escalating privileges—from the initial enumeration to obtaining the final flag.
+In this walkthrough, we will use Nmap to scan ports to identify open ports and services, focusing on Telnet on port 23.
+We will enumerate, perform brute force attacks, and unload the flag.
+This guide covers the technical steps for each phase of the process.

 ```